 Presenters should display posters ONLY on the assigned date.
 Posters must be removed immediately at the end of each day, so that the boards may be prepared for the next day’s Poster Sessions.

-Beginning with the 2018 Annual Meeting, all accepted poster abstracts will be programmed into all-day Poster Sessions.
+All accepted poster abstracts will be programmed into all-day Poster Sessions.

 Presenting author poster attendance times are assigned by blocks.
 Assigned attendance times are available in the SOT final Program, the SOT Mobile Event App, and with the Poster Session chairs.
 Presenters are required to stand by their posters during their assigned 90-minute attendance time block.
 The four time blocks are: